-These worksheets are available for free for all readers of Irish American Mom to download.
+These worksheets are available for all readers of Irish American Mom.

 The files are sized for US letterhead paper.

-You can also click here to download a file with just the black and white images.
+You’ll also find a file with just the black and white images.
 This works well if you like to keep the finished image a secret, and save on printer ink.

 You’ll find a total of six images in this pack.

 I hope your little ones will enjoy adding a little color to these happy Irish images.

 Here’s a Pinterest friendly graphic if you’d like to file this idea on your boards with other educational resources.

 Homeschool and Classroom Activity

 Coloring by numbers is such a fun activity especially when celebrating Saint Paddy's Day.